Indian shares fall weighed by financials, rising COVID-19 cases

 On the bright side, the Nifty IT index rose 0.8% and pharma index gained 1.44%.

-Shares of Andani Green Energy rose 5% after the company said it had won an order to set up a 300 MW Wind Power project.
+Shares of Adani Green Energy rose 5% after the company said it had won an order to set up a 300 MW Wind Power project.

 Tata Motors shares dropped 1.2% after the company said on Friday that Marc Llistosella Bischoff, who was supposed to join as chief executive officer and managing director, will not join the company.